Zakaria-Boukeffa/Web-Scraping-Mini-Project-/README.md

 # Web-Scraping-Mini-Project
 This project demonstrates how to use Python for web scraping, extracting data from websites and saving it for further analysis.
-It covers the basics of scraping static web pages, extracting specific data, and saving it to a CSV file.

 ## Requirements:
 - Python 3.x